Nova Scotia looking to use more virtual reality in the classroom - Halifax | Globalnews.ca

 “That kind of technology can be used across a whole host of disciplines,” said Sue Taylor-Foley, the director of learning resources and technology for the Department of Education and Early Childhood Development.

-“We’re particularly looking at science right now in grade seven and eight with our partnership with Ocean School but certainly it’s useful across many disciplines for students to feel immersed and connected.”
+“We’re particularly looking at science right now in Grade 7 and 8 with our partnership with Ocean School but certainly it’s useful across many disciplines for students to feel immersed and connected.”

 READ MORE: New online education kit aims to tackle plastic pollution